christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 The command `nvidia-smi` enables you to check the status of your GPUs, as with `top` or `ps` commands.

 Most recent GPU architectures are Pascal and Volta architectures.
 The more memory the GPU has, the better.
 Operations are usually performed with single precision `float16` rather than double precision `float32`, and on new Volta architectures offer Tensor cores specialized with half precision operations.

+One of the main difficulties come from the fact that different deep learning frameworks are not available and tested on all CUDA versions, CUDNN versions, and even OS.
+CUDA versions are not available for all driver versions and OS as well.
+A good solution to adopt is to use Docker files, which limits the choice of the driver version in the operating system: the compliant CUDA and CUDNN versions as well as the deep learning frameworks can be installed inside the Docker container.

+# Pytorch